dejoy-io/mini-apps-docs/apps-communication/methods.md

 # Methods
-  Dejoy Mini Apps methods are events, which execute some predefined action.
+  DeJoy Mini Apps methods are events, which execute some predefined action.
 They are always called by a Mini App.

 ## Web
-Since the web version of Dejoy displays the front-end application in an ```<iframe/>``` tag, it uses the default way of communication between 2 iframes - sending messages through ```window.parent.postMessage``` function.
+Since the web version of DeJoy displays the front-end application in an ```<iframe/>``` tag, it uses the default way of communication between 2 iframes - sending messages through ```window.parent.postMessage``` function.

 As the first parameter, you should pass a JSON object converted to a string.
 The object should have this interface: